 Meeting with Baptiste Guinaudeau

-“You are first surprised by the simplicity of the place.
+“At first, you are surprised by the simplicity of the place.
 A discreet driveway, a modest stone house with blue shutters, and the vineyard as the horizon line.
-The rainy and grey day brings its notes of damp earth that reconnect Pomerol to the normal rhythms of the season this winter.”
-We arrive at the moment when Julie, Baptiste, and Omri have their morning meeting.
+The rainy and gray day brings its notes of damp earth that align with Pomerol announcing the winter season ahead.”
+We arrive while Julie, Baptiste, and Omri are having their morning meeting.
 Standing, coffee in hand, on the terrace facing the vines.
 The tone is set.
-Simplicity, smiles, and naturalness.
+Simplicity, smiles, and authenticity.
 Baptiste warns us that he talks a lot.
-Indeed, we talk over a glass of Les Champs Libres 2019 for several hours.
-The lemony, floral notes dance to the rhythm of his words.
-As the interview progresses, the wine opens up, its finesse amplifies, its length resonates, and this echoes Baptiste’s passionate vision, his feeling of being in the right place, and his sensitivity as a manager.
+Indeed, we talked over a glass of Les Champs Libres 2019 for several hours.
+The lemony, floral notes were in symbiosis with the flowery conversation.
+As the interview progresses, the wine opens up, its finesse amplifies, its length resonates, and echoes Baptiste’s passionate vision; he expresses being in the right place, and demonstrates his compassionate nature.
 An interlude that is both grounded and airy.
-Meeting.

-What was the background to your arrival at Château Lafleur with Julie?
+What is the background to your arrival at Château Lafleur with Julie?

 Julie and I arrived at Château Lafleur at the age of 23, just after completing our BTS (French vocational diploma).
 We started very young, just as my parents did at the age of 24.
 It was a real opportunity that pushed us to quickly take on challenges.